 Further, remember that grubs, and even the adult insects, may not populate certain areas that are hard to get to.
 For example, if your home sits in the middle of your property and a thin strip of land connects your front yard to your back yard, then the insects may not have found the bridging area that leads to the other part of the yard.
 Walls, sheds and some types of landscaping can also block the spread of grubs.

 The same can happen between neighbors – your lawn may have grubs while your neighbor’s doesn’t.
 Your neighbor may have already treated his lawn for them or they may not have found the “bridge” between properties.

-Azadirachtin is a natural insect growth regulator that is derived from the neem seed (neem oil).
+Azadirachtin is an insect growth regulator that is derived from the neem seed (neem oil).
 The neem is a tree in the mahogany family, and is native to India.
-Products that utilize azadirachtin, such as Safer® Brand Grub Killer, are a great choice for controlling grubs.

-Each 16 fl oz bottle of BioNeem makes up to 5 gallons of grub-fighting solution, which can be added to a tank sprayer.
+Each 16 fl oz bottle of NEEM Oil® makes up to 5 gallons of grub-fighting solution, which can be added to a tank sprayer.
 Alternatively set your mix rate at 2 fl oz per gallon of water.

-As always, follow all instructions completely for safe and effective application.
+As always, follow all instructions completely for application.

 NEEM Oil® is OMRI Listed® products, meaning they are compliant for use in organic gardening.
 As such, these pesticides break down quickly into their natural elements and do not persist in the environment long after application.
 They are preferable to synthetic pesticides, which leave residue that can remain in the environment where it can affect beneficial bugs or be absorbed by your lawn, plants and vegetables, resulting in accidental exposure to you, your family or pets.